Skip to menu Skip to content Skip to footer

 Sex and consent

-Ensure your child knows that consent is entirely theirs to give or deny.
-Only they can decide whether they’re ready for any type of sexual or intimate activity.
-Try to be as open and supportive of their decisions as possible.
-If they can see that you are open to conversations about consent, they’ll be more likely to feel comfortable initiating this conversation with any potential sexual partners.
+Try to be as open and supportive of this conversation as possible.
+If they can see that you are open to conversations about consent, they’ll be more likely to feel comfortable initiating this conversation with others.

 Emergencies